Microsoft Graph connectors overview for Microsoft Search

 The set of connectors and features in preview include:

 How do I customize and configure search results?

 There are many ways to customize and configure search results.
-See the following articles to learn more:
+To learn more, see the following articles:

 - Manage search result layouts

 How do I search my connector data from a custom application?